 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 1. Gather inspiration that you want to replicate in your home.

-I love doing this on two platforms… Pinterest & Hometalk.
-This is always a fun process because you can see what other people are doing with their homes.
 You can pick and choose what particular items and rooms you like, and save them for future reference.

-This is the step where you explore what color palette you want to follow, what items you want to buy or try to replicate on your own.
+This is the step where you explore what color palette you want to follow, and what items you want to buy or try to replicate on your own.
 This is the dreaming and early planning step that is probably the most fun for people.